-- adjusting course structure • - building engagement in the classroom and, ٠ - leveraging the community in the learning process
+- adjusting course structure

+- bulding engagement in the classroom and,

+- leveraging the community in the learning process

-Finally, during COVID-19, creating community online will involve addressing the trauma of the health crisis.
-Speaking about COVID-19 and addressing it openly, thoughtfully, and with empathy will be an important step to building a flourishing/burgeoning/growing community in your online course.
+Creating community online will involve addressing ongoing issues that may arise throughout the year.
+Addressing current events openly, thoughtfully, and with empathy will be an important step to building a flourishing/burgeoning/growing community in your online course.